jerowork/graphql-attribute-schema/docs/usage.md

 }
 ```

-With this setup you can query on Users with:
+With this setup, you can query paginated users like this:

 ```graphql
 query {